-A number of opportunities are available to individuals who are interested in joining UBC’s School of Public Policy and Global Affairs.
+A number of scholarships, fellowships, and awards are available to individuals who are interested in joining UBC’s School of Public Policy and Global Affairs.

 Established in 2009, the Liu Scholars program brings together exceptional students interested in using their research and disciplinary expertise to work on public policy and global issues.

 The Liu Lobby Gallery, a space for creative dialogue and expression about global issues, has been curated by various Liu Scholars over the years.

 If you are a PhD student interested in working with our SPPGA faculty while pursuing research on global issues and public policy, consider applying to the Interdisciplinary Studies Graduate Program (ISGP), offered in collaboration with UBC’s Faculty of Graduate and Postdoctoral Studies.
 As an ISGP student, you will have the opportunity to conduct advanced issue-based research that not only crosses disciplines and departmental boundaries, but also cultivates new interdisciplinary methods and techniques.

 The research contributions of our postdoctoral fellows are indispensable to the UBC community and their chosen fields of study.
 As a postdoctoral fellow, you will work under the general supervision of a SPPGA faculty member and may assist in supervising graduate students.